 This area is close to the Gulf Stream and is one of the most important sailing areas on the East Coast.
 The coast is home to a variety of coastal boats and offers excellent fishing opportunities for red drum (sea bass), sea trout, blue fish, marlin, tuna, horse mackerel, and albacore.
 When winter arrives, fishermen from all over the world come to the Northeast to try their hand at ice-fishing for pike, bass, blue gall, and several other species.
 Lake Chauncy in Massachusetts is relatively small at 177 acres but its limited size may favor the fisherman since it is easier to find good holes.

 Be sure to get out early when you go ice fishing on Lake Chauncy.
 Lake Bashan's brown trout is another great spot for ice fishermen with a real knack for finesse.
 The Connecticut Department of Conservation stocks this 273-acre lake every year with trout and perch, making it ideal for anglers new to ice fishing.
 Lake Winnipesaukee in New Hampshire may seem insignificant next to Champlain but it's actually a beast in its own right with more than 44,000 acres.

-It's known among ice fishermen for having a huge white perch, which normally weighs more than 16 ounces.
-Kids and new ice fishermen will love fast fishing here.
-Alternatively, you can put your ice fishing skills to the test a little more by chasing the lake's large population of sea bass.
+It's known among ice fishermen for having a huge white perch which normally weighs more than 16 ounces.
+Kids and new ice fishermen will love fast fishing here or they can put their ice fishing skills to the test by chasing the lake's large population of sea bass.
 The Deerfield River in Massachusetts is another great spot for classic trout fishing.
 This stretch of river has become a blue flag tourist destination that offers excellent fishing opportunities for large brown trout and rainbow trout including fish in the 12- to 18-inch class.